Jeffcai0502/workshop-task-2/README.md

 setTimeout: Useful for delayed actions, such as showing a message after a certain time or delaying the execution of a function.

+## Future Development

+Make it more interative with the user.

+Change the background.

+Maybe make those circle move.